ozlemxates/Tip-Calculator-App-FrontendMentor/README.md

 # Frontend Mentor - Tip calculator app solution

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out this front-end coding solution.
 This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).

 ## Table of contents
   - [The challenge](#the-challenge)